hpsaturn/hpsaturn.github.io/_posts/2009-12-19-debian-linux-hotspot.md

 #### Last update: 2019.12.20

-Debian hostpot on Wifi device using `dnsmask` and `hostapd` with a simple bash script for `enable/disable` it.
+Debian hotspot on Wifi device using `dnsmask` and `hostapd` with a simple bash script for `enable/disable` it.

 ! ! !
 D E P R E C A T E D ! ! !
 (Alternative: [NMCLI Hotspot Guide](https://hpsaturn.com/nmcli-hotspot/))